-Store in the original package in order to protect from light.
+Store in the original package in order to protect from light and moisture.

 6.5 Nature and contents of container

 Blisters (OPA/Al/PVC foil//Al foil): 14 x 1, 28 x 1, 30 x 1, 56 x 1, 60 x 1, 84 x 1, 90 x 1, 98 x 1 and 100 x 1 tablet in a box.

-Blisters (OPA/Al/PE foil with desiccant//Al foil): 14 x 1 and 98 x 1 tablet in a box.

 Not all pack sizes may be marketed.

-6.6 Special precautions for disposal
+6.6 Special precautions for disposal and other handling

-No special requirements.
+Tolucombi should be kept in the sealed blister due to the hygroscopic property of the tablets.
+Tablets should be taken out of the blister shortly before administration.

+Any unused medicinal product or waste material should be disposed of in accordance with local requirements.

 7. MARKETING AUTHORISATION HOLDER